Seed Crew Collects Violet Seeds

 Randy at the Dunn Ranch field office with the office cat, Kitty

 Randy Arndt lives and breathes prairie restoration.
-For more than 28 years he was the owner and operator of Arndt Family Farm, a wholesale producer of Missouri native grass and forb seed, and he has been a certified wildlife biologist for almost 30 years.
-Randy is now the Conservancy's Grand River Grasslands site manager, based at the 4,000-acre Dunn Ranch preserve.
+For more than 28 years he was the owner and operator of Arndt Family Farm, a wholesale producer of Missouri native grass and forb seed, and he has been a certified wildlife biologist for over 30 years.
+Randy is now the Conservancy's Grand River Grasslands site manager, based at the 3,200-acre Dunn Ranch Prairie.

 Randy works with private ranchers, the Missouri Department of Conservation, the Iowa Department of Natural Resources and other partners to accomplish the Conservancy’s ambitious goals of restoring this functional tallgrass prairie.